Reading at Allendale Primary School

 Reading has a very high focus at our school and is something that we are all passionate about.
 The vast majority of our children say that they enjoy reading for pleasure - we'd love that to be 100% of our pupils!

-Our core reading scheme is Oxford Reading Tree which is started in Reception.
-We have other supplementary material to reinforce phonics or different genres.
+Our core reading scheme is Oxford Reading Tree which is started in Reception through picture books.
+We have other supplementary material to practise and reinforce phonics as well as books to share with parents.

 We use the Accelerated Reader Programme from Year 2 which provides the framework for children to start to choose their own reading material within an individual range and enables teachers to monitor progress and make suggestions and encourage the exploration of different reading material.